Sisterakas: Box office

 In its second day, Sisterakas doubled its lead against its closest competitor, Si Agimat, Si Enteng Kabisote, at Si Ako.
 Sisterakas has turned a nationwide gross of P71.2 million at the close of screening of Metro Manila and provincial theaters.

 According to Kris Aquino's official Twitter account, she reported that Sisterakas grossed P207.3 million after its first seven days in theaters.
-In comparison, The Unkabogable Praybeyt Benjamin, the current highest-grossing Philippine film, grossed P200 million after eight days in theaters nationwide.
+In comparison, The Unkabogable Praybeyt Benjamin, the highest-grossing Philippine film at the time, grossed P200 million after eight days in theaters nationwide.

 At the closing of screening in nationwide theaters on January 2, Sisterakas had earned P265,765,433.26 in nine days.
 This was reported by Kris Aquino via her official Twitter account, saying she is very pleased for the positive reviews of the film.
 The nine-day earnings of the movie places itself at the top five all-time highest-grossing Philippine film of all time.

 According to Kris Aquino via her official Twitter account, she reported that Sisterakas grossed P283,467,640.89 in 10 days.
 It officially surpassed the record of then-second all-time highest-grossing Philippine of all time, No Other Woman, which stars Anne Curtis.
 Also released by Star Cinema and Viva Films, No Other Woman has a total box-office take of P278.39 million, according to the data gathered from Box Office Mojo.
 Sisterakas now places itself on the second spot behind from The Unkabogable Praybeyt Benjamin in the list of the Philippines' all-time box-office films.
 Also directed by Wenn V. Deramas and stars Vice Ganda, Praybeyt Benjamin earned P331.61 million after its local theatrical run, according from Box Office Mojo.
 Vice Ganda currently holds the distinction of starring in three of the five highest-grossing Filipino films of all time.

 After nearly eleven days in cinemas, Sisterakas turned in a nationwide gross of P300,263,229.84.
 This is confirmed by Kris Aquino's official Twitter account.
 It has since then the second film to breach P300 million of gross ticket sales after Praybeyt Benjamin, which has total gross of P331.61 million after its local theatrical run.

 After almost 12 days in nationwide cinemas, Sisterakas closes the gap for all-time highest-grossing Philippine film.
 It has turned in a nationwide gross of P320,112,364.28 and is on set to dethrone Praybeyt Benjamin as the highest-grossing film of all-time.
 Starred by Vice Ganda and jointly produced by Star Cinema and Viva Films, Praybeyt Benjamin has made a grand total of P331.61 Million of gross ticket sales since its release in 2011.